ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ##### data-fade-in-duration

 This is the duration over which the animation takes places.
-The default value is `1500ms`.
+The default value is `1000ms`.

 ##### data-fade-in-easing

 This parameter lets you vary the animation's speed over the course of its duration.
-The default is `linear` which is `cubic-bezier(0.00, 0.00, 1.00, 1.00)`.
+The default is `ease-in` which is `cubic-bezier(0.40, 0.00, 0.40, 1.00)`.
 You can also choose from one of the presets available:
 * “linear” - cubic-bezier(0.00, 0.00, 1.00, 1.00)
 * “ease-in-out” - cubic-bezier(0.80, 0.00, 0.20, 1.00)
 * “ease-in” - cubic-bezier(0.80, 0.00, 0.60, 1.00)